pooryakhorsand/pooryakhorsand/README.md

 ### Hi there 👋
-I'm a Naval architecture engineer with a passion for artificial intelligence and programming.
-With extensive experience in both fields, I'm dedicated to developing innovative solutions that push the boundaries of what's possible.
+I’m a Naval Architect with a passion for using programming and AI to tackle challenges in the maritime industry.
+My focus is on blending traditional naval architecture with modern technology to improve ship design, performance, and efficiency.
+By integrating AI into my work, I aim to create smarter solutions for the future of naval engineering.

+I enjoy combining my technical skills in programming with my background in naval architecture, always looking for new ways to innovate and enhance maritime systems.
+Whether it's optimizing design or solving complex problems, I’m driven by the potential of AI and digital tools in the industry.
 - 📫 How to reach me **poorya.khorsandyofficial@gmail.com**

 <h3 align="left">Connect with me:</h3>